 I agree with her words.
 It’s not entirely about religion.
 It’s related strongly to culture, deep-rooted traditions and outdated values, and mainly a male-dominated society.

 Another point worth noting as I go back to my Aramco working days, is that the women who worked in Aramco were labeled.
-We were labeled as ‘Aramco girls’.
+They labeled us as ‘Aramco girls’.
 This was a description to stereotype all the women who worked in that company as being of the same type.
 It’s not a compliment, it’s not a desirable adjective, it’s not to say that they are independent or ambitious or career-driven.
 The label ‘Aramco girls’ translates into liberal and open-minded type of women.
 It’s a negative statement to identify females who worked at that company, regardless of which department they were in, or position they were holding.

 I could go on forever on the endless ways that the Saudi society judges women.
 Whether it’s in the workplace, the home, or even at social gatherings.
 But I will leave that for another post.